syeadn2001/cisc3140/lab_2/README.md

 ## How to Run

-There are no dependencies required for this project.
-To run this Lab:
+**Dependencies: SQLite 3.30 or higher is required for this project**

 1. Clone the repo into your local system.
 2. Run  `make lab2`  in the root directory (in the  `cisc3140`  folder)